Support Success Through Connection

 The Organizational Change concentration provides cutting-edge understanding and experience in change management vital for today’s leaders.
-Students will experience how to lead others through organizational change initiatives, concentrating on decision making, leadership, and moving employees past resistance to change engagement.
-Plus, our Applied Communication majors will learn how to consult with businesses concerning organizational change efforts.
+Students will experience how to lead others through organizational initiatives, concentrating on decision-making, leadership, and moving employees past resistance to change engagement.
+Plus, Applied Communication majors will learn how to consult with businesses concerning such efforts.

-The Healthcare Communication concentration focuses on tools in leadership, crisis management, and organizational analysis to be an effective leader in the healthcare industry.
-Students will take courses in healthcare leadership/communication, ethics, and communication campaigns, as they focus on how communication can improve the workplace for healthcare employees.
+The Healthcare Communication concentration focuses on tools in leadership, crisis management, and organizational analysis to be an effective industry leader.
+Students will take courses in healthcare leadership and communication, ethics, and developing campaigns, as they focus on how these techniques can improve the workplace for employees.

 Meet the Program Director

 Dr. Dena Counts, Bachelor of Science in Applied Communication